jhonsando/pairsFinder/README.md

-Install node if you did not have: https://nodejs.org/en/download
+Install node if you did not have it: https://nodejs.org/en/download

 ## steps to initialize the app
 1. npm install